Viewing this page on your device?

 Opening and closing a clothes pin (clothes peg) can help a child feel the squeeze and release motion that is needed for scissors.

-Elsewhere on my site, I use clothes pins to work on isolating the tripod fingers, but if your child is still too young to use just three fingers, let them use these activities with the tips of all their fingers for the grasp-release sensation.
+Elsewhere on my site, I show how to use clothes pins for a finger exercise, but if your child is still too young to use just three fingers, let them use these activities with the tips of all their fingers for the grasp-release sensation.

-I have more grasp-release suggestions using craft punchers, hole punchers, tweezers and tongs in my Scissor Skills E-Book.
+I have more photographed grasp-release activities using craft punchers, hole punchers, tweezers and tongs in my Scissor Skills E-Book.

 Once your child has got the hang of the grasp-release motion, your child will be ready to learn how to use scissors properly.